 You must not display 'unconscionable conduct'.
 Unconscionable conduct includes:

 - using unacceptable verbal or physical behaviour.

-- display your full business address or telephone number
+- your full business address or telephone number

 - the total price of any goods and services you're selling

-- how much you charge for postal and delivery fees.
+- how much you charge for postage and delivery fees.

-Visit the Australian Consumer Law (ACL) website to find out more about:
+The Australian Consumer Law (ACL) website has information about:

 - unfair market practices